-I had intended to carry on with this exquisite Florida home (and I will–) by the beatific and immensely talented Summer Thornton.
+I had intended to carry on with this exquisite Florida home (and I will–) by the immensely talented Summer Thornton.
 However, I got just a leeeeetle bit side-tracked by a massive road-block.

 What is it Laurel?
 I don’t see anything wrong?